 The Salem Public Library Foundation is operated by an all-volunteer, community-based Board of Directors.

 Current board members include:

 Bob d’Entremont, President

 Dorothy M. Leonard

 Judy Martin, Vice President

-Representative from the Library Advisory Board
+Lois Stark (Rep. from the Library Advisory Board)

 The Board meets monthly, on the fourth Thursday, in the Salem Public Library Heritage Room.
 Committee meetings are called as needed.
 Led by a President (elected annually with a Vice-President, Treasurer, and Secretary), the Board of Directors works with Foundation staff to carry out the three major duties of the Foundation.
 Those targeted duties are: